caiguanhao/assemble-permalink/README.md

     ---
     <p>example</p>

 then you'll have /example-package/somewhere-else/index.html.
-For more info, see [lodash documentation](http://lodash.com/docs#template).
+For more info about this template syntax, see [lodash documentation](http://lodash.com/docs#template).

+The template data come from three ways and in this order (the latter property will overwrite the former property):

+* Assemble options defined in Gruntfile.js.
+* The page object that contains these attributes: dirname, filename, pageName, pagename, basename, src, dest, assets, ext, extname, page, data, filePair.
+* Page's YAML Front Matter.

 Variable
 --------

-You can access ``{{permalink}}`` on all pages.
-Permalink will:
+You can access ``{{permalink}}`` on all pages and:

-* Start with a path separator such as "/"
+* it starts with a path separator such as "/"
-* Replace "/index.html" at the end of permalink string to "/".
+* "/index.html" at the end of permalink string will be replaced with "/"

 Assemble Options
 ----------------